pyhys/minimalmodbus/doc/develop.rst

 * Manually change the ``version`` field in the :file:`setup.py` file.
 * Manually change the release date in :file:`CHANGES.txt`

 (Note that the version number in the Sphinx configuration file :file:`doc/conf.py` is changed automatically.
-Unfortunately this is not yet valid :file:`setup.py`).
+Unfortunately this is not yet valid for :file:`setup.py`).

 Code style checking etc